 These two pylons – one depicting sailors, the other soldiers – were intended to stand as gates to the “Parkway Gardens.”
 They were moved to accommodate the construction of the Vine Street Expressway, but still mark the entry to the park from the city.
 One of the inscriptions reads: “In giving freedom to the slave, we assure freedom to the free.”

 Adapted from Public Art in Philadelphia by Penny Balkin Bach (Temple University Press, Philadelphia, 1992).

 Voices heard in the program:

 Alan Greenberger is an architect and Fellow at the Lindy Institute for Urban Innovation at Drexel University.
 He is a Trustee of the Association for Public Art, Chair of the Philadelphia Art Commission, and former Deputy Mayor for Planning and Economic Development and former Commerce Director.

-Allen C. Guelzo is the Director of the Civil War Era Studies Program at Gettysburg College, Pennsylvania.
+Allen C. Guelzo is the Senior Research Scholar in the Council of the Humanities at Princeton University.
+He is the former Director of the Civil War Era Studies Program at Gettysburg College.

-Sarah McEneaney is a painter who studied at the Pennsylvania Academy of the Fine Arts.
+Sarah McEneaney is a painter in Philadelphia who studied at the Pennsylvania Academy of the Fine Arts.

 Segment Producer: Jonathan Mitchell